A

 Corrective Maintenance

 Maintenance required to restore an item to a satisfactory condition, usually identified by PM activity.
-It can be emergency, urgent or planned work.
+It can be

 Cost Center

-The smallest segment of an organization for which costs are collected and formally reported, typically a department.
+costs are collected and formally reported, typically a department.
 The criteria in defining cost centers are that the cost be significant and that the area of responsibility be clearly defined.
-A cost center is not necessarily identical to a work center; normally a cost center encompasses more than one work center, but this may not always be the case.
+A cost center is not necessarily identical to a work center; normally a cost center encompasses more than one work center, but this may not

 Covariance